wang296/CS6501-Text-Mining/index.md

 **Class Calendar**: [Google Calendar]({{site.baseurl}}/calendar/)

 # Announcements
+**February 4**: Slides for the POS Tagging and Sequence Labeling have been posted.

 **February 2**: [MP1]({{site.baseurl}}/mps/mp1.html) has been posted and it has two deadlines: Feb 9th and Feb 16th.

 **January 29**: All lecture slides in PDF format have been posted.